Spectral-Dreams/paddy-fanfics/README.md

 Intense Violence, Blood & Gore, Torture, Strong Language, Slurs, Bigotry/Hate, Racism, Ableism, Sexual Content/Scenes, Full & Partial Nudity, Queerphobia, Alcohol/Substance Consumption, Rape/Non-Con, Smoking, Heavy Drug Usage, Human & Animal Death, and so on.

+^(Mainly applicable to the WOD fanfics, the other thing is...different.
+If you know, you know).

 FF1 (1) and (2) is VTM: Shadows Over Plaintry

 (1) is the full thing

 (2) will likely be the version with commentary (TBD)

+"NC0" is something else entirely, check that out at your own risk.

 What's being worked on now/Roadmap:-

 WIP: VTM: The Golden Goose (FF3) and VTM: The Den Of Snakes (FF4)

+WIP: Adding more to NC0 and publish before year end.

 Early Access for VTM: The Golden Goose and VTM: The Den Of Snakes planned SOON (tm), likely before the year ends.
 TBD, no exact date.